Sage-is/WEB-Sage.Education-docs/docs/mission.md

 ### A Note from Our Founder

-Before diving into our mission, we invite you to read our founder's blog post: ["Why I’m Building Sage WebUI"](https://jryng.com/thoughts/why-sage-open-webui).
-In this post, Tim shares the inspiration, challenges, and hopes driving Sage WebUI's vision forward.
+Before diving into our mission, we invite you to read our founder's blog post: ["Why I’m Building Sage.is AI-UI"](https://jryng.com/thoughts/why-sage-is-ai-ui).
+In this post, Tim shares the inspiration, challenges, and hopes driving Sage.is AI-UI's vision forward.
 It's a heartfelt introduction to what we're all about!

 ---